-- This is a five tier open formulary pharmacy plan.
-Value Formulary is a list of generic and brand-name drugs that your health plan covers.
-Each drug is associated with a tier on the drug list.
-Tier-one is preferred generic drugs on our formulary list, Tier-two is preferred brand name drugs on our formulary list, Tier-three is non-preferred generic and brand drugs, Tier-four is preferred specialty drugs and Tier-five is non-preferred specialty drugs.
-Each tier has a separate out-of-pocket cost. - We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
+- This is a five tier open formulary pharmacy plan, Value Plus Formulary.
+The formulary is a list of generic and brand-name drugs that your health plan covers.
+With your Value Plus Formulary Pharmacy plan, each drug is grouped as a generic, a brand or a specialty drug.
+The preferred drugs within these groups will generally save you money compared to a non-preferred drug.
+Each tier has a separate out-of-pocket cost. - Preferred Generic - Preferred brand - Non-preferred generic and brand - Preferred Specialty - Non-preferred specialty - We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
 Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less.